propi/rdfrules/http/README.md

-   "predicate": "regular expression or condition",  //OPTIONAL: discretize by this filter "object": "regular expression or condition",     //OPTIONAL: discretize by this filter "graph": "regular expression or condition",      //OPTIONAL: discretize by this filter "task": {                                        //REQUIRED: discretization task
+   "predicate": "regular expression or condition",  //OPTIONAL: discretize by this filter "object": "regular expression or condition",     //OPTIONAL: discretize by this filter "graph": "regular expression or condition",      //OPTIONAL: discretize by this filter "inverse": true|false,                           //OPTIONAL: negation of conditions (default is false) "task": {                                        //REQUIRED: discretization task
       "name": "name of discretization task",        //REQUIRED: EquidistanceDiscretizationTask|EquifrequencyDiscretizationTask|EquisizeDiscretizationTask
       "bins": number,                               //REQUIRED only for EquidistanceDiscretizationTask and EquifrequencyDiscretizationTask: number of intervals being created